Strukturavaltas-03-Frontend-2022/egyeni-angular-projekt-gregalmadi/README.md

 - The 'Add new target' button navigates the user to an editor window with unique validation for most input fields, and lets user create a new astro target, aswell as add it to the database.
 - Deleting an item removes it from the list, and the database aswell.
 - Editing an item navigates the user to the same editor window as in the adding segment, except this time all input fields are prefilled with the currently selected target's details, that the user can respec within validation limits.
 Clicking the save button navigates the user back to the listing page that already reflects the updated data, just like the database.
+- All CRUD actions send popup messages to the user on success.
+- Stats page features 3 pie charts displaying information about the listed astronomical objects